10 Ways to Keep Your Clients Happy

 9. Be honest about the product and its benefits.

-Speaking of the product, consumers want to know the specifications and limitations of the product but what they really want to know is what they get out of purchasing it.
-Example: If your juicer can't juice wheatgrass, then be upfront about it unless you want irate clients because they broke the juicing screen attempting to juice wheatgrass.
+Speaking of the product, consumers want to know the product's specifications and limitations, but what they really want to know is what they get out of purchasing it.
+For example, if your juicer can't juice wheatgrass, be upfront about it unless you want irate clients because they broke the juicing screen attempting to juice wheatgrass.
 (You wouldn't believe the number of angry reviews I've seen over broken juicing screens because the juicer couldn't handle wheatgrass!)
 Always be honest.
-Trust me, it'll save you a lot of headache in the long run.
+Trust me; it'll save you a lot of headaches in the long run.

 8. Shoppers want to know the price!

-For example, gym memberships (thankfully, I don't need one, we have an amazing gym where I live) can range in prices but often these companies don't want you knowing the price until you are in front of them.
+For example, gym memberships (thankfully, I don't need one, we have an amazing gym where I live) can range in prices.
+Still, often these companies don't want you to know the price until you are in front of them.
 It's easier to convince someone to sign on for a membership if they're right in front of you versus looking at your services from the comfort of their couch.

 7. If you have a physical location—include the hours.

-If I want to visit your store to purchase something, then I'm going to need your regular operating hours.
-I might pick up the phone to call for the location hours but you have to pick up the phone.
+If I want to visit your store to purchase something, I will need your regular operating hours.
+I might pick up the phone to call for the location hours, but you have to pick up the phone.
 Another example, I called a boutique the other day to find out their hours because I wanted to include their listing in a blog post I was writing for a client.
 Nobody answered.
 Hours on the website were not listed anywhere.
 I know they're open because their Facebook page had recent postings but no operating hours.
 How can I direct readers to your store if you don't list your business hours?

 6. A word about contracts.

 I can't emphasize how much I really loathe contracts.
-Let's face it, nobody likes getting ripped off.
-In a perfect world, contracts wouldn't be an issue because we love the service/membership/products and would always be able to afford it.
+Let's face it—nobody likes getting ripped off.
+In a perfect world, contracts wouldn't be an issue because we love the service/membership/products and could always afford them.
 However, we live in the real world.
-In the real world, there are times when you have to drop the extras—even when you don't want to.
+There are times when you have to drop the extras—even when you don't want to.

 People prefer the flexibility of memberships/services that don't require contracts.
-I understand if you're giving them a 30% discount if they pay for six months up front but otherwise, um.. no. And, don't try to come back at me with, "We've always required contracts."
-Pshh..
+I understand if you're giving them a 30% discount if they pay for six months upfront but otherwise, um.. no. And, don't try to come back at me with, "We've always required contracts."
+Pshh...
 You can always change your business model.
-Gyms that don't require contracts are far more attractive than gyms that do especially if you've ever been screwed over by a gym in the past.
+Gyms that don't require contracts are far more attractive than gyms that do, especially if a gym has ever screwed you over in the past.

 5. Give amazing customer service.

 You're in business because of your clients.
-If you really want to be successful, then you're going to need to provide excellent customer service.
-In fact, this should be a given but everyone knows that some companies give horrible customer service mainly because they have grown to dominate their market and people really don't have any other options.
+If you really want to be successful, you're going to need to provide excellent customer service.
+In fact, this should be a given, but some companies give horrible customer service.
+This is mainly because they have grown to dominate their market, and people really don't have any other options.
 Smile, be polite, professional, work quickly, and know your stuff.
 Your goal is for your customers to leave feeling good about your establishment—so good that they follow you on social media and share their experience with their personal circle.